dusmel/engineering-playbook/5. Developing/Conventions/readme.md

 `story summary` - Short 2-3 words summary about what the branch contains

-`Jira Issue id` - The Id of the Jira issue associated with the commit
+`Jira Issue ID` - The ID of the Jira issue associated with the commit

 **Example**